arturo-lang/grafito/README.md

 ## Try Grafito!

-After having installed the latest version of [Arturo](https://github.com/arturo-lang/arturo), clone this repo and simple go to the folder via your terminal.
+After having installed the latest version of [Arturo](https://github.com/arturo-lang/arturo), clone this repo and simply go to the folder via your terminal.

 Then, run one of the examples: